Heart Health and Emotions

-Emotions and Heart – How it Feels
+Emotions and Your Heart — How it Works

 I have always wondered if the heart actually feels or if we feel emotions through our brain.
-Science for years indicated that the heart is not responsible for feelings or emotions that the brain had that covered.
-These opinions have evolved over the years and now the consensus seems to be that the mind, body and heart are involved with emotions.
+Science for years indicated that the heart is not responsible for feelings or emotions that the brain had covered.
+These opinions have evolved over the years, and now the consensus seems to be that the mind, body, and heart are involved with emotions.
 Recent studies show that a continual stream of communication takes place between our hearts and our brains.
 When our emotions change our heart responds.

 Broken Heart Syndrome

 Now that we know our feelings and emotions affect our heart, I have to talk about Broken Heart Syndrome.
 One day I was watching PBS and there was a show on talking about people that have actually died of a broken heart.
-The ER Physician on the show stated that individuals who had lost someone they loved very much, such as a spouse or a child, were so grief ridden that it actually affected their heart muscle causing them to die.
+The ER Physician on the show stated that individuals who had lost someone they loved very much, such as a spouse or a child, were so grief-ridden that it actually affected their heart muscle, causing them to die.
 This occurs more often than you think.
 It is known as Takotsubo Cardiomyopathy or Broken Heart Syndrome when it is caused by the loss of a loved one.

 Takotsubo Cardiomyopathy actually affects more people than you would think.
 According to the Mayo Clinic, Takotsubo Cardiomyopathy (aka Broken heart syndrome or Stress Induced Cardiomyopathy) is caused by an extremely stressful situation that produces a huge surge of hormones that causes a part of your heart to enlarge, weakening your heart muscle, making it difficult for your heart to continue pumping.